Blog

 Conspiracy Solicitor is a trading style of Bird & Co Solicitors LLP, a well-established law firm based in the East Midlands that has been working with clients across England and Wales for over 30 years.

 As a firm, we are accredited by the Law Society for Criminal Litigation.
-This is in recognition of our expertise across all areas of criminal prosecutions, including those which are related to possession with intent to supply.
+This is in recognition of our expertise across all areas of criminal prosecutions, including those related to possession with intent to supply.

-If you are facing an accusation of possession with intent to supply, our team can provide you with a robust defence, while also making sure that everything remains as straightforward as possible.
+If you are facing an accusation of possession with intent to supply, our team can provide you with a robust defence while also making sure that everything remains as straightforward as possible.

 With the support of our team, you can be sure that you will find the right strategy to secure the best possible result, no matter what your personal circumstances may be.